-The key to a healthy and productive reopening will be the commitment by each and every member of the Prescott community to understand and follow protocols designed to mitigate risk of COVID-19.
+We are excited to be entering Block 2 and thank everyone for the commitment exhibited by each and every member of the Prescott community to understand and follow protocols designed to mitigate risk of COVID-19.

 Prescott College is committed to creating a safe learning community.
 Utilizing guidance from the CDC, government agencies and the college’s Guiding Principles, we have implemented a number of initiatives to keep our community safe.
 We are all in this together and ask for your commitment to doing your part in reducing the potential spread of COVID-19..

 Prescott College is asking community members to exercise certain precautions prior to arriving on campus including some of the following steps.
-Take steps to limit your exposure to COVID-19 for 14 days prior to arrival.:
+Take steps to limit your exposure to COVID-19 anytime you plan to be on campus.

 Traveling to Prescott Arizona